Ryan Jackson (infielder): San Diego Padres

 On November 20, 2013, Jackson was claimed off waivers by the Houston Astros.
 A month later, on December 18, 2013, he was traded to the San Diego Padres in exchange for Jesús Guzmán.
 He played in only 11 games in 2013, split between the Arizona League Padres and the Triple-A El Paso Chihuahuas as a result of wrist surgery.

 Kansas City Royals

 On November 3, 2014, Jackson was claimed off waivers by the Los Angeles Dodgers, but was designated for assignment by the team on November 24.
 On November 26, the Dodgers traded Jackson to the Kansas City Royals in exchange for cash considerations.
 On December 30, Jackson was designated for assignment by the Royals.
-He began the 2015 season with the Triple-A Omaha Storm Chasers, and hit .305/.379/.407 in 19 games.
+He cleared waivers and was sent outright to the Triple-A Omaha Storm Chasers on January 7, 2015.
+Jackson began the 2015 season with Triple-A Omaha, and hit .305/.379/.407 in 19 games.

 Los Angeles Angels

 On May 7, 2015, Jackson was traded to the Los Angeles Angels of Anaheim in exchange for Drew Butera.
 He was assigned to the Triple-A Salt Lake Bees upon his acquisition.
 On August 16, Jackson was selected to the active roster.
 In 22 games with the Angels, Jackson went 0-for-9 and walked once in 14 plate appearances.
 On November 9, Jackson was outrighted off of the 40-man roster and elected free agency.